 A third way we advance prior research on reciprocity dynamics is by investigating the reciprocity behavior of professionals and, more specifically, physicians.
 In general, understanding how to manage professional employees has become vital for many organizations because the proportion of the workforce performing professional work has increased dramatically in recent years (Barley & Orr, 1997).
-Yet, existing research on the employee-organization reciprocity dynamic has not explicitly involved professionals.
-Moreover, prior research focusing on physician social exchange has examined physician reciprocation with patients and colleagues but not with the organization (Halbesleben, 2006; Roberts & Aruguete, 2000).
-Because physicians have only recently become organizational employees on a large scale (Kletke, Emmons & Gillis, 1996), reciprocity between physicians and their employing organizations has been ignored.
+Yet existing research on the employee-organization reciprocity dynamic has not explicitly involved professionals.
+Moreover, prior research focusing on physician social exchange has examined physicians' reciprocation with patients and colleagues but not with their organizations (Halbesleben, 2006; Roberts & Aruguete, 2000).
+Because physicians have only recently become organizational employees on a large scale (Kletke, Emmons, & Gillis, 1996), reciprocity between physicians and their employing organizations has been ignored.
 Understanding when and how professional employees are likely to reciprocate as a function of organizational and professional identification will help to improve the accuracy and generalizability of employee reciprocity models and provide insight into how to manage these professional workers effectively.

 The physician behaviors we examine, productivity and policy adherence, represent a further advance over prior research.
 Productivity refers to the overall volume of health issues handled per day by each physician.
-Policy adherence is the degree to which physicians abide by guidelines for prescription rates of drugs to treat cardiovascular disease.
-These dimensions of physician performance are important to the organization because better performance along these lines translates into major cost savings and improved profitability.
+Policy adherence is the degree to which physicians adhere to cardiovascular disease treatment guidelines.
+These dimensions of physician performance are important to an organization employing physicians because better performance along these lines translates into major cost savings and improved profitability.
 Consequently, productivity and policy adherence reflect professional employees' tendency to help the organization achieve its goals.
 In this respect, our measures are similar to those used in prior studies of reciprocity in organizations that have assessed helping behavior via organizational citizenship scales and supervisor-rated in-role performance (Rhoades & Eisenberger, 2002).
 Productivity and policy adherence are better measures of organizational helping behavior because they are objective, context-specific assessments of particular behaviors that pertain directly to organizational goal achievement (e.g., profitability).

-We begin by clarifying why POS and PPCV have been treated in past work as distinct constructs despite notable similarities, and we develop hypotheses about how POS and PPCV relate directly to positive and negative reciprocity dynamics, respectively.
+We begin by clarifying why perceptions of organizational support and perceptions of psychological construct violation have been treated in past work as distinct constructs despite notable similarities, and we develop hypotheses about how POS and PPCV relate directly to positive and negative reciprocity dynamics, respectively.
 Second, we present theory and hypotheses about how organizational identification, professional identification, and their combination alter positive and negative reciprocity dynamics.
-Third, we describe the study that tests our hypotheses and present results.
-We conclude by discussing our findings' implications for managers as well as management scholars who are interested in understanding employee reciprocity dynamics more fully.
+Third, we describe the study that tested our hypotheses and present results.
+We conclude by discussing our findings' implications for managers as well as for management scholars who are interested in understanding employee reciprocity dynamics more fully.

-PROFESSIONAL EMPLOYEE SOCIAL IDENTIFICATION AND RECIPROCITY POS, PPCV, and Professional Employee Reciprocity
+PROFESSIONAL EMPLOYEE SOCIAL IDENTIFICATION AND RECIPROCITY

+POS, PPCV, and Professional Employee Reciprocity

 Employees are likely to perceive an amalgamation of beneficial and detrimental treatment from their organizations.
 For example, an employee may be afforded a coveted developmental opportunity but at the same time receive a raise that is less than expected.
 Perceived organizational support and perceived psychological contract violation are useful constructs for investigating employee responses to beneficial and detrimental organizational treatment, respectively (Aselage & Eisenberger, 2003).